-Bacher-Hicks et al. (2021) use information from internet searches for digital learning resources in the United States before and during the pandemic.
-Searches doubled in April 2020 compared to the prepandemic period, and were 20%-40% higher in high-income compared to low-income areas.
-This implies that uneven take up of online learning may be a contributor to the unequal impact of the pandemic.^{ar}
+Bacher-Hicks, Goodman, and Mulhern (2021) use information from internet searches for digital learning resources in the United States before and during the pandemic.
+Searches doubled in April 2020 compared to the pre-pandemic period, and were 20-40 percent higher in high-income compared to low-income areas.
+This implies that uneven take up of online learning may be a contributor to the unequal impact of the pandemic.

-Andrew et al. (2020) survey parents in the first period of English school closures and find that primary school students in the 10th percentile of the family income distribution did about 35 min less learning per day than those from median-income families, and 1 hour and 10 min less than a child from a family in the 90th percentile of the income distribution.
-That richer children spent more time on learning in England's first lockdown is confirmed in Del Bono et al. (2021), with students in the top quartile of household earnings spending an additional 20 min on homework.
+Andrew et al. (2020) survey parents in the first period of English school closures and find that primary school students in the tenth percentile of the family income distribution did about 35 minutes less learning per day than those from medianincome families, and 1 hour and 10 minutes less that a child from a family in the 90th percentile of the income distribution.
+That richer children spent more time on learning in England's first lockdown is confirmed in Del Bono et al. (2021), with students in the top quartile of household earnings spending an additional 20 minutes on homework.
 Similarly, Grewenig et al. (2021) and Werner and Woessmann (2021) find that during school closures, low-achieving students in Germany disproportionately replace learning time with less productive activities, such as playing video games.
-Chetty et al. (2020) report evidence on student effort from an online math program used by a representative sample of schools.
-They observe that while students from the richest quartile of neighborhoods quickly recovered to their prior level of progress, students from the bottom half were completing at least 40% fewer lessons in April 2020 than before schools closed.
+Chetty et al. (2020) reports evidence on student effort from an online math program used by a representative sample of schools.
+They observe that while students from the richest quartile of neighborhoods quickly recovered to their prior level of progress, students from the bottom half were completing at least 40 percent fewer lessons in April 2020 than before schools closed.

-Gaps in measurable parent support are narrower than gaps in student effort.
+Gaps in measureable parent support are narrower than gaps in student effort.
 Del Bono et al. (2021) observe no differences in the time spent by parents in supporting children's learning by parental education level.
-Bansak and Starr (2021) instead find that in the United States, parents with a college education spent 2.2 hours a week more time on home learning than parents who are high school dropouts.
-Evidence from the United States and the United Kingdom suggests that inputs from both parents and children rise with schooling inputs (Bansak and Starr, 2021; Del Bono et al., 2021), while in Germany, daily online instruction substantially increases student learning time (Werner and Woessmann, 2021).
-Effective distance learning provision for more vulnerable groups has a multiplicative effect on reducing the unequal impact of school closures.^{as}
+Bansak and Starr (2021) instead find that in the United States, parents with a college education spent 2.2 hours a week more time on home learning than parents who are high school drop outs.
+Evidence from the United States and the United Kingdom suggests that inputs from both parents and children rise with schooling inputs (Bansak and Starr 2021, Del Bono et al. 2021) while in Germany, daily online instruction substantially increases student learning time (Werner and Woessmann 2021).
+Effective distance learning provision for more vulnerable groups has a multiplicative effect on reducing the unequal impact of school closures.

-^{ar}The direction of these effects may not, however, be universal.
-Amer-Mestre et al. (2021) document that in the early stages of the pandemic in Italy, searches for online learning resources increased more in regions with lower academic performance.
+&lt;sup>44The direction of these effects may not, however, be universal.
+Amer-Mestre, Ayarza-Astigarraga, and Lopes (2021) document that in the early stages of the pandemic in Italy, searches for online learning resources increased more in regions with lower academic performance.